How to use the Communication Test

 4. Communication test results

-• The test can only be run when the paired VOCOM II device is not in use by any diagnostic application.
+• The test can only be run when the paired VOCOM device is not in use by any diagnostic application.
 To run the test, click on the “start communication test” button.
 The test result will be displayed immediately after the test is complete.

 • Note: You cannot use the diagnostic application when the test is running continuously.

-• The Communication Test shows the status of the data links that are found in the current connected vehicle/equipment, but the test cannot show which data links that are expected to respond
+• The Communication Test shows the status of the data links that are found in the current connected vehicle/equipment, but the test cannot show which data links are expected to respond

-• The technician needs to know what data links that are expected for the connected vehicle/equipment, see Electrical architectures and data links.
+• The technician needs to know what data links are expected for the connected vehicle/equipment, see Electrical architectures and data links.

 Communication test results